steedos/steedos-platform/README_en.md

 - Low-code development: Steedos allows you to create custom applications without the need for extensive coding knowledge.
 This reduces development time and costs significantly.
 - Open-source: Steedos is an open-source platform, which means you have complete control over the code and can modify it to fit your specific needs.
 - Scalable: Steedos is built on a scalable architecture, which means it can grow with your business and handle large volumes of data and users.
-- Secure: Steedos provides enterprise-level security features to ensure your data is protected at all times.

 ## Getting Started